-Young people are increasingly using mobiles phones, tablets and computers on a daily basis.
-While mobile devices are a source of fun, entertainment, communication and education we know that some adults and young people will use these technologies to harm young people.
-The harm might range from hurtful and abusive texts and e-mails, to enticing young people to engage in sexually harmful conversations, webcam photography or face-face meetings.
-Our e-safety policy explains how we try to keep young people safe in the home.
+Young people are increasingly using mobiles phones, tablets, and computers on a daily basis.
+While mobile devices are a source of fun, entertainment, communication, and education we know that some adults and young people will use these technologies to harm young people.
+The harm might range from hurtful and abusive messages directed at them, inappropriate and harmful content, to enticing young people to engage in sexually harmful conversations, video calls, indecent image sharing or face-to-face meetings.
+Our online safety policy explains how we try to keep young people safe in the home.
 The school follows UK Council for Internet Safety and Department for Education Guidance around sexting and staff will immediately report concerns to the Designated Safeguarding Lead.
-"Chatrooms" and social networking sites are the more obvious sources of inappropriate and harmful behaviour and young people cannot access these on our IT system.
-We will work with young people on how to maintain their own safety and how to summon help if they are concerned about what they see on line.
-Some young people will undoubtedly be chatting on mobiles or social networking sites at home and parents are encouraged to consider measures to keep their young people safe.